Harris is committed to being a good steward of our planet.

 Waste & Recycling

 Harris waste reduction and recycling programs divert millions of pounds of nonhazardous waste from landfills each year.
+In fact, we have increased recycling rates by 24% in 2016.
 Items recycled include scrap metal, aluminum beverage cans, plastic bottles, office paper, cardboard, used oil, solvents, electronics, batteries and wood pallets.
-Harris has a stringent audit program that verifies recycler and waste contractors’ regulatory compliance, operational control and financial position before shipping materials off-site.

 Harris commits to sustainability through the implementation of environmentally sound renovation and construction of its facilities.
-The new 464,000 square foot Harris Technology Center in Palm Bay, Florida, has received the U.S. Green Building Council’s prestigious Leadership in Energy and Environmental Design (LEED) Gold certification.
-The facility has a reflective roof to reduce solar heat, uses water-efficient fixtures, employs daylight harvesting methodologies, optimizes mechanical systems that reduce in energy use and features preferred parking for low-emitting and fuel-efficient vehicles.
+Our 464,000 square foot Harris Technology Center in Palm Bay, Florida, received the U.S. Green Building Council’s prestigious Leadership in Energy and Environmental Design (LEED) Gold Certification in 2014 and our Global Innovation Center in Melbourne, Florida received the U.S. Green Building Council’s LEED Silver Certification in 2017.

 Products that Support Our Planet